Computer Science (COSC)

 COSC 643 INTERNET SUPPLY CHAIN MANAGEMENT (3)

 E-business strategies, Web-based system architecture, collaboration techniques among buyers and sellers. business-to-business system requirements analysis in the context of supply chain management.
 Focus on the technical aspects of supply chain management system, which include message passing framework, XML, DTD, XSL, XSLT, XPath, Web-based database manipulation, and VPN.
 Managerial aspects of e-business as well, which include the integration of e-business systems and back-end systems such as enterprise resource planning ERP systems and business security.
 Student will implement a B2B site as a team project.
 Prerequisites: COSC 600; or admission to the Information Technology PhD program.

 COSC 644 INTRODUCTION TO INFORMATION ASSURANCE (3)

 Principles, mechanisms, and implementation of information assurance.
 Emphasis on human and technological aspects of information assurance and issues relevant to the risks in which information systems are exposed and methods of dealing with such risks.
 Students who have successfully completed IHSM 620 will not receive additional credit for COSC 644.
-Prerequisites: COSC 600 or equivalent or consent of instructor.
+Prerequisites: COSC 600; or admission to the Information Technology PhD program.